Menu

 life cover for family

-Life insurance for your family’s future
+Life insurance for your family’s future – questions and answers

-Many different types of life insurance can protect your family’s financial future from unexpected problems.
-It’s crucial to research all your options and choose the most suitable for your circumstances.
+It’s prudent to research all your options and choose the most suitable for your circumstances.
 Insurance Hero can help you select the best coverage for your family.

 Here are some common options for people with children:

-Level term life insurance
+Level-term life insurance

-Level term life coverage is the type of policy that pays out a fixed amount of money in case of your death within the policy’s term.
+Level-term life coverage is the type of policy that pays out a fixed amount of money in case of your death within the policy’s term.

 Whole of life insurance

-Whole of life insurance will pay a fixed amount of money when you die, no matter how old you are.
 This means your family (or beneficiary of your choice) will receive financial compensation after your death within the circumstances covered by your plan.
-This policy is one of the most expensive to purchase.
+This policy is one of the most expensive.

 Critical illness cover

-This type of coverage pays out a lump of money in instances where you are diagnosed with a critical illness.
 This type of policy can help you cover medical expenses, purchase or rent necessary equipment, and cover the costs associated with the necessity of taking time off work, etc.

 Death in service cover